dimassuarez/APTAMD/README.md

 The GaMD conformations can be characterized by two structural indexes:

 * the root-mean-squared-deviation (RMSD) of the heavy atoms (P, C, N, O) with respect to the initial structure.
 * the interaction network fidelity index (INF), which is built from the sets of characteristic intramolecular interactions in a reference structure ($S_r$) and in a given snapshot ($S_m$) (See [Parisien et. al.](https://doi.org/10.1261%2Frna.1700409)).
-The values of $S_r$ and $S_m$, are determined by the [DSSR](https://x3dna.org/) software, which identifies both base pair interactions and non-pair interactions (i.e., base stacking or base contacts).
+The values of $S_r$ and $S_m$, are determined by the [DSSR](https://x3dna.org/) software, which identifies both base pair interactions and non-pair interactions (i.e., base stacking or base pairing).

-A single script `do_struct.sh`  processes all the GaMD trajectory files, evaluates these and other structural descriptors using  the cpptraj and DSSR programs, calculates the statistical average and standard deviations of the RMSD/INF data and shows graphically their evolution along the GaMD trajectory.
+A single script `do_struct.sh`  processes all the GaMD trajectory files, evaluates these and other structural descriptors using  the `cpptraj` and DSSR programs, calculates the statistical average and standard deviations of the RMSD/INF data and shows graphically their evolution along the GaMD trajectory.

 ---
 <div style="background-color: rgb(220,220,220);">